trevordmiller/slides-intro-to-graphql/src/index.md

 ---

-So for most use cases, Apollo replaces Redux

-👋 Bye to action creators + actions + reducers + manual global state tree management
+So for many use cases, if you have a GraphQL back-end, Apollo can potentially replace Redux (action creators + actions + reducers + manual global state tree management)

 ---